Table of Contents

 3arabíyyit irrāgil عربيةْ الرّاجِل the man’s car

-Another habit of Egyptians is to omit the seated hamzas.
-In Lingualism materials, they are not written on alif at the beginning of a word.
+Another habit of Egyptians is to omit the seated hamzas (above or below alif).
+In Lingualism materials, they were previously not written on alif at the beginning of a word, but going forward we will be writing hamza.

 آ is normally written even at the beginning of a word in Lingualism materials (but not consistently by Egyptians):